rdentato/tst/tutorial/README.md

 OPTIONS
   -h | --help                 this help
-  -l | --list                 prints the list of available tests -c | --color-off            turns off coloured messages -d | --test-directory dir   cd to the directory dir with tests -w | --wildcard '*x[yz]'    specify a file pattern to match the tests to execute -o | --output filename      the name of the generated logfile
+  -l | --list                 prints the list of available tests -c | --color                turns on/off coloured messages -d | --test-directory dir   cd to the directory dir with tests -w | --wildcard '*x[yz]'    specify a file pattern to match the tests to execute -o | --output filename      the name of the generated logfile